 XYLITOL – REDUCING CAVITIES

 Xylitol is a natural sugar alcohol used as a sugar substitute in many food and dental products, such as gum, toothpaste, mouthwashes, and sugar-free drinks.
 It has been found to reduce cavities in adults and children by reducing the amount of acid produced by bacteria in the mouth.
-It also reduces plaque build-up, decreases the risk of tooth decay and cavities, and promotes the remineralization of the tooth enamel.
+Plus, it also reduces plaque build-up, decreases the risk of tooth decay and cavities, and promotes the remineralization of the tooth enamel.
 Additionally, xylitol is low in calories and does not cause a sudden spike in blood sugar levels, making it a safe and healthy alternative to other sweeteners.

 ADOLESCENT DENTISTRY